 Mathias Schwender outside Sir Toby’s

-Fifteen years ago a man named Mathias Schwender saw the need to open a place called ‘Sir Toby’s’.
+Twenty years ago a man named Mathias Schwender saw the need to open a place called ‘Sir Toby’s’.
 Sir Toby’s started small with 10 beds and a very passionate owner with a large collection of antiques (and nowhere to house them) whose vision was to bring together travellers from all walks of life under one roof – where they could interact, laugh, and share experiences freely.

 Sir Toby’s is anything but conventional.
 It has a little something for everyone – from shared rooms to quaint and charming private rooms.
 It’s warm, communal, and has an energy flowing through it you can only feel once you step inside our doors (…and head down to The Pub for beer tasting…and the terrace garden for a BBQ…and the brick-cellar kitchen to make your own home-cooked meal…well, you get the idea.).
 There’s a lot to experience.

 The Bohemian Hostels family has been featured in the likes of The Today Show, Budget Travel, National Geographic Traveller, The New York Times, Elle, Glamour, El Pais, Washington Post, The Times (UK), The Guardian Unlimited, Let’s Go, Lonely Planet, Routard, The Rough Guide, and many, many more.